Property Occupier Advisory Support Services

 What are my repairing obligations?

 Tenants often assume they are only responsible for damage they cause.
-In many commercial leases, the tenant is responsible for putting the property into and keeping it in a good state of repair, which can include repairing pre-existing issues.
-Vail Williams can assist in pre-acquisition surveys and negotiation of lease terms to ensure you are not required to take on onerous repairing either through limitation of repair or schedule of condition.
+However, in many commercial leases, the tenant is responsible for putting the property into, and keeping it in, a good state of repair, which can include repairing pre-existing issues.
+To limit your exposure to repairing liabilities, Vail Williams can help through pre-acquisition surveys and Schedules of Condition.

 How can I protect myself from pre-existing damage?

-By commissioning a Schedule of Condition, a detailed record of the property’s state at the start of the lease.
-This can limit a tenant’s liability for repairs at the end of the term.
-Vail Williams advises to prepare extensive Schedules of Condition in photographic and written form.
+You can protect yourself by commissioning a Schedule of Condition, which provides a detailed record of the property’s state at the start of the lease.
+This can limit your liability for repairs at the end of your lease term.
+Vail Williams can prepare extensive Schedules of Condition in both photographic and written form.

 What is a dilapidations claim?